green-party-dublin-central/nh-web/site/content/post/have-your-say-on-OWP-Phoenix-Park-redevelopment-plan.md

 ---
-title: >-
-  Have your say on OPW/Failte Ireland's plans to redevelop the Phoenix Park before 31st May deadline
+title: Have your say on OPW/Failte Ireland's plans to redevelop the Phoenix Park
 date: 2019-05-23T08:00:44.512Z
 description: >
   Did you know that the OPW and Failte Ireland plan to redevelop the Phoenix